AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

 [Auto Dark Mode](https://github.com/weisJ/auto-dark-mode/) by Jannis Weis

-Wonderful plugin allowing you to change the current theme according to your OS's Dark Mode.
-You can specify which theme to apply for Light and Dark modes and ti will change automatically.
+A wonderful plugin allowing you to change the current theme according to your OS's Dark Mode.
+You can specify what theme to apply for Light and Dark modes, and it will change automatically.

 {% include figure.html content="/screens/autoDarkMode.png" caption="Auto Dark Mode" %}

-##### Color Highlighter
+##### Color highlighter

 [Color Highlighter](https://plugins.jetbrains.com/plugin/13309-color-highlighter) by me (Elior Boukhobza)

-Another plugin of mine, which consists in highlighting colors directly in the IDE.
+Another plugin of mine, which consists of highlighting colors directly in the IDE.
 Supports many popular languages such as Python, PHP, Scala, Kotlin, Go, Swift, Ruby, Yaml or JSON.

 ![Example](https://plugins.jetbrains.com/files/13309/screenshot_21619.png)

 ----

 #### Acknowledgements

-First I want to thank all icon designers who designed all the icons used by the theme:
+First, I want to thank all icon designers who designed all the icons used by the theme:

 * [File-Icons](https://github.com/file-icons/source/blob/master/charmap.md)
 * [FontAwesome 4.7.0](http://fontawesome.io/cheatsheet/)
 * [MFixx](https://github.com/file-icons/MFixx/blob/master/charmap.md)